Chardonnay, Chenin et Mauzac

 Mauzac, historical grape variety from the Limoux area is very rare in Southern France and brings a lively acidity to the wines.
 Its exclusive use is reserved for the Blanquette production.
 For our Cremant, we prefer Mauzac in addition to Chardonnay.

 Native of the Loire Valley, Chenin has acclimatized to the fresh and mountainous climate of Limoux and we include up to 20% in our blend.

 In our Cremant, the amount of Chardonnay used is relatively high, bringing about finesse and aromatic freshness but also the body of the wine.

-A minimum of nine months of ageing on laths are required before disgorgement.
-We double this period, usually two years to develop richness that we know lees autolysis in bottle really turns out after more than a year.
+A minimum of fifteen months of ageing on laths are required before disgorgement.
+This period is usually two years for us, to develop richness that we know lees autolysis in bottle really turns out after more than a year.

 Dosage : 9g/l

 Our Blanc de Blancs is designed for aperitif.
 Moderate dosage keeps its liveliness and freshness and offers a creamy effervescence to the palate.
 The nose reveals notes of hazelnut and cream, white flowers and apricot.
 The Chardonnay dominance offers a smooth palate with aromas of brioche dough.